 Exchange differences arising on the retranslation or settlement of other monetary items are included in the statement of profit and loss for the period d.
 Revenue recognition i.
 Revenue from Contracts with Customers:

-The following is a summary of new and/or revised significant accounting policies related to revenue recognition.
+The following is a summary of significant accounting policies related to revenue recognition.